sefeoglu/CRE_PTM/README.md

 # Large Language Models for Continual Relation Extraction
-The results of this work have been submitted to a potential venue.
+The results of this work have been submitted to Springer Nature Machine Learning Journal!
+It is under revision !

 ![CRE](https://github.com/sefeoglu/CRE_PTM/blob/master/doc/cre.png)